JeffreyWay/Laravel-4-Generators/readme.md

 Let's create a resource for displaying dogs in a restful way.

     php artisan generate:resource dog --fields="name:string, age:integer"
-    composer dump-autoload

 Next, we'll seed this new `dogs` table.
 Open `database/seeds/DogsTableSeeder.php` and add a couple of rows.
-Remember, you only need to edit the `$Dogs` array within this file.
+Remember, you only need to edit the `$dogs` array within this file.

-    $Dogs = [
+    $dogs = [
         ['name' => 'Sparky', 'age' => 5],
         ['name' => 'Joe', 'age' => 11]
     ];